MediaKron/mediakron-4/README.md

 * Copy the .env.example file to .env and customize as needed
 * To start the local dev environment run `docker-compose up`
 * Go to your mediakron site at `localhost:81`
+* To install the documentation site (Catalog), go to the docs directory and run "npm install catalog".
+Then, to start run "npm run catalog-start"

 ## How to build
 * **Development**: `npm run mediakron:build`